Tag: Marriage counseling for men

 Luke’s world was turned upside down.

-He knew their marriage had issues but he was shocked she would go so far as to divorce him.
+He knew their marriage had issues, but he was shocked she would go so far as to divorce him.

-Luke’s emotions overwhelmed him and he couldn’t keep the tears back.
+He couldn’t keep the tears back.

-Nothing Luke said could sway Hailey’s decision.
+Nothing he said could sway her decision.

 Determined to keep the marriage together, Luke turned to Reddit for advice.

-“If she wants divorce let her figure out the divorce paperwork on her own” several men advised.
+“If she wants divorce, let her figure out the divorce paperwork on her own,” several men advised.

 Another man said, “If she wants to move out, let her do it herself”.